 Shuttle’s seats have been redesigned for improved comfort.
 A high-deck center console creates personal space for the driver and front passenger.
 The center armrest is said to be as large as that of a high-end sedan’s while the console box can store items like tablets.

 Shuttle can be equipped with a driver-assistance expansion unit from Honda Access including front and rear parking sensors, a front camera system, and a rear camera system with dynamic guidelines that display tire angle, plus a double-view screen (above).

 The rear seats can be reconfigured to carry long items inside the car, like a surfboard, or tall items, like a potted plant.
 With the rear seats folded down, Shuttle Hybrid features an amazing amount of space for gear with a flat cargo floor.
 The large tailgate opening and low lift-over are designed for easy loading and unloading.

 The gas-powered Shuttle continues to feature a 1.5-liter direct-injection DOHC i-VTEC engine.
 Sport Hybrid i-DCD models combine a 1.5-liter Atkinson cycle DOHC i-VTEC engine, 7-speed DCT system with a built-in high-output motor and IPU (intelligent power unit) that unifies a lithium-ion battery and power drive unit.

 Note: Features and specifications for Japanese market models are subject to change without notice.

-News sources, photos and video courtesy Honda Motor Co.
+News sources and photos courtesy of Honda Motor Co.
 Ltd., and Honda Access Corp.

 Story (commentary) © 2019 CarNichiWa.com